REDMED-X/OperatorsKit/KIT/AddTaskScheduler/README.md

 # AddTaskScheduler
 This tool can be used to create a scheduled task on the current system or a remote host.
 It supports multiple trigger options.
 If the tool is running with elevated privileges, it will automatically set the `Run whether user is logged on or not` security option as `NT AUTHORITY\SYSTEM`.

 >As a rule of thumb, setting a scheduled task for any user but yourself, requires elevated privileges.
 Furthermore, the tool returns error codes if the operation fails.
-The most common error codes are: 80070005 (not enough privileges), 80041318/80041319 (most likely you made a typo in one of the input fields), and 80070002 (scheduled task doesn't exist).
+The most common error codes are: 80070005 (not enough privileges) and 80041318/80041319 (most likely you made a typo in one of the input fields).

 ## Basic parameters
 * `taskName`: The name of the scheduled task.